Principle Investigator

 Yoeri van de Burgt obtained his PhD degree at Eindhoven University of Technology in 2014.
 He then briefly worked at a high-tech startup in Switzerland, after which he obtained a Postdoctoral Fellowship at the department of Materials Science and Engineering at Stanford University (USA) with prof. Alberto Salleo.

 Since November 2016 he has returned to Eindhoven University of Technology where he is leading the Neuromorphic Engineering group within the Mechanical Engineering department, and as part of the Institute for Complex Molecular Systems (ICMS) and the newly established Eindhoven A.I.
 Systems Institute (EAISI).
 He obtained his tenure in 2019 and was promoted to associate professor in 2021.
-Yoeri has been a visiting professor at the University of Cambridge (U.K.) in 2017.
+Yoeri has been a visiting professor at the University of Cambridge (U.K.) in 2017 and Georgia Tech (U.S.) in 2022.

-Yoeri is a member of the Eindhoven Young Academy since 2019 and the chair since 2021.
+Yoeri was a member of the Eindhoven Young Academy since 2019 and was the chair between 2021 and 2022.
 In 2019 he was selected as MIT innovator under 35 Europe.
-He is a member of the Scientific Advisory Board of the Groningen Cognitive Systems and Materials Center at the University of Groningen and since 2021 he is the Focus Area co-chair for neuromorphic computing at the Henrik Casimir Institute of TU/e.
-Yoeri serves on the Editorial Board of IOP Neuromorphic Computing and Engineering and is an associate editor for Frontiers in Neuroscience: Neuromorphic Engineering.
+He is a member of the Scientific Advisory Board of the Groningen Cognitive Systems and Materials Center at the University of Groningen.
+Yoeri serves on the Editorial Board of IOP Neuromorphic Computing and Engineering and is an associate editor for Materials Science and Engineering R and Frontiers in Neuroscience: Neuromorphic Engineering.

 More information: personal page at TU/e website.